If you’re having trouble with the WordPress SEO crawl budget, you’re not alone.

 SEO crawl budget is the number of times search engines like Google will crawl pages on your website.

-Generally, larger websites with more content have a higher crawl budget, and smaller websites have a lower budget.
+That said, larger websites with more content generally have a higher crawl budget, and smaller websites have a lower budget.

 Other factors also influence the crawl budget, like the popularity of a URL, freshness, update frequency, and more.

-For instance, if your website isn’t properly optimized, then search engines will spend your crawl budget on less significant parts of your website than important content.
+For instance, if your WordPress blog isn’t properly optimized, then search engines will spend your crawl budget on the blog’s less significant parts than important content.

 Similarly, you may be accidentally blocking search engines from crawling your website.
 If this happens, your website may not be using the crawl budget at all.